Aniket-Jhariya/hr-documentation/docs/frontend/Components/Interviews.md

 ## MiniCard

 The `MiniCard` component is designed to display a compact card with an icon, label, and an optional service menu.
 It is primarily used to represent a selectable or interactive item in a list or grid layout.

+- **File Path:** `\hr-frontend\src\components\interviews\MiniCard.js`

 ### Props
 |Prop Name| Description|